holgerthies/continuity/README.md

 This webpage contains some information on how to check the contents of the formal proofs of statements in our paper.

-### Installation instructions
+## Installation instructions
 The following libraries have to be installed in this order:
 - [mf](http://www.github.com/floriansteinberg/mf)
 - [rlzrs](http://www.github.com/floriansteinberg/rlzrs)
 - [metric](http://www.github.com/floriansteinberg/metric)
 - [incone](http://www.github.com/floriansteinberg/incone)

-You can either download them from github or download a zip file containing all necessary files from this page.
+You can either download them from github or download a zip file containing all necessary files here.

 To install each library go into the respective folder and run `coq_makefile -f _CoqProject -o Makefile && make && make install`

-### Checking the claims of the paper
+## Checking the claims of the paper
 All of the claims about parts of the incone library can be checked by installing the library, opening a new Coq-file with the following includes in the preamble.
 ```